-Justification of the study
+Significance of the study

-The study was justified since Kenya as a country and Africa in general has experienced conflicts, many of which have persisted for a very long time.
-In
+The study is beneficial to the country at large since Kenya as a country and Africa in general has experienced conflicts, many of which have persisted for a very long time.
+The chronic nature of the conflicts indicates a weakness in the current mechanisms of conflict management.
+Therefore, the findings may be useful in coming up with long lasting peace solutions.

-In addition, the Abakuria community has experienced inter-clan fighting for a long period of time.
+In addition, the study will be useful to the Abakuria since the community has experienced inter-clan fighting for a long period of time.
 The local provincial administration having failed to broker any long lasting peace, the conflict has continued for ages.
 The Abakuria community on the other hand has an indigenous conflict management mechanism known as Inchama.
 However, even with the institution in place the conflict persists.

-Finally, the study gives an input to the body of knowledge with its contribution to the understanding of intra-ethnic conflict and the indigenous mechanisms used in resolving the conflicts.
+The study may therefore come up with recommendations that may strengthen the institution therefore making it effective.
+Finally, the study gives an input to the body of knowledge with its contribution to the understanding of intraethnic conflict and the indigenous mechanisms used in resolving them.
 In addition the study realised that the indigenous institutions not only manage conflict but were also a catalyst to conflict.

-Study Area
+Study area

 The Abakuria are an ethnic and linguistic group resident in the Tarime and Serengeti districts of the Mara region in Northern Tanzania, and the larger Kuria District (divided into Kuria west and Kuria east districts) of Nyanza Province, Migori County in southwest Kenya.
-However, the data for the research was collected from the Abakuria resident in Kenya, who spread over the larger Kuria Districts; Kuria West consisting of the Bagumbe and Bukira clans, while Kuria East is composed of the Nyambasi and Bwirege clans.
+However, the data for the research was collected from the Abakuria resident in Kenya, who spread over the larger Kuria Districts; Kuria West consisting of the Bagumbe and Bukira clans and Kuria East composed of the Nyambasi and Bwirege clans.
 According to the 2009 census, the Kuria East District had 81,883 persons and 13,513 households spread in two divisions Kegonga and Ntimaru, While Kuria west District had 174,293 persons and 28,257 Households (KNBS, 2010), spread in two administrative divisions Mabera and Kehancha, therefore a total of population of 256,176 persons and 51,770 households.
+The various clans are agro-pastoralists practicing crop and animal husbandry.
+The practice of animal husbandry has for a long time been a recipe to conflict as will be witnessed in the findings.
 The study area is shown in figure 3.1.

-Figure 3.1: Map of the Study Area

-Source: District Development Plan Kuria District 2008-2013
+Figure 3.1: Map of the Study Area Source: District Development Plan Kuria District 2008-2013

-Research Methodology
+Research methodology